PrasantHub/AzureCostAnalysis/README.md

 # Azure Cost Analysis
+Access the service usage and cost of the usage on daily (based on cost management export frequency) basis.
-Power BI report which has details of the Azure Cost and Usage details Please refer the attached presentation document (under the Document folder) for the use case and the steps to enable the data export to the azure storage
+Power BI analytical report helps in getting insights of the Azure usage and cost details Please refer the attached presentation document (under the Document folder) for the use case and the steps to enable the data export to the azure storage